vuejs-es/vuejs.org/src/v2/guide/computed.md

     message: 'Hello'
   },
   computed: {
-    // un getter calculado
+    // a computed getter
     reversedMessage: function () {
-      // `this` apunta a la instancia vm return this.message.split('').reverse().join('')
+      // `this` points to the vm instance return this.message.split('').reverse().join('')
     }
   }